Moontaz/Huffman-Code-Algorithm-V1/README.md

 This script reads the compressed binary file, reconstructs the Huffman tree, decodes the pixel data, and saves the decompressed image (`dataset_image1_decompressed.jpg`).

+### Advantages and Disadvantages

+#### Advantages
+1. Only need two file(image dataset, source code for compress and decompress).
+2. Output file from compression just a bin file.
+It's include binary code of image, pixels, python file for decompress and separated by unique code.

+#### Disadvantages
+1. File decompress become bigger than before, i think there are something wrong with binary tree structure for get binary code
+2. Source code is untidy

 ## Implementation Details

 The Huffman Coding algorithm is implemented in the `HuffmanCoding` class within `huffman_img.py`.
 Key implementation details include: